anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 Either cgroup mode (legacy or systemd-managed) works with Sysbox.

-### Configuring the K8s Kubelet to use CRI-O
+### Configuring K8s to use CRI-O

-Once CRI-O is installed on the Kubernetes worker node, the next step is to configure the K8s Kubelet to use CRI-O.
+Once CRI-O is installed on the Kubernetes worker node, the next step is to configure the Kubelet to use CRI-O. By default the Kubelet will use containerd.

-Note that starting with K8s v1.20, K8s uses containerd as the default container runtime (prior to v1.20 it used Docker via the "Dockershim").

 The way you do this configuration depends on whether you are initializing K8s on the worker node for the first time, or whether K8s is already installed and you